Discrimination Under South Dakota Law

 How Does Employment Discrimination Occur?

-Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a class that is legally protected.
-Race, gender, religion, familial status and national origin are examples of some traits that employers may not use when evaluating you.
-In Yankton, South Dakota, in order to succeed on an employment discrimination claim, the plaintiff must demonstrate that the employer's intent in treating them differently was based on the protected status.
+Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a category that is legally protected.
+Race, gender, religion, familial status and national origin are examples of some traits that employers can not use when evaluating you.
+In Yankton, South Dakota, in order to succeed on an employment discrimination claim, the plaintiff must show that the employer's intent in treating them differently was based on the protected status.

 How can Employment Discrimination be Proven in South Dakota?

-The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with specific agencies.
-A Yankton, South Dakota lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.
+The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with particular agencies.
+A Yankton, South Dakota lawyer can help you file in a timely manner, and while your case is pending, they can help you in pursuing any available remedies.